zack466/ZPCalc/README.md

 You can execute a function by typing its name.
 For example, if you have two numbers on the stack and you enter "+", you will get the sum of those two numbers.
 For a list of builtin functions, see below.
+Quit by entering `quit` or sending EOF with ctrl-d.

 ## Builtin datatypes